-Prerequisite(s): Cosmetology Laboratory I-COS 123 and Basics of College Reading and Writing-ENG 047 and Developmental Math-MAT 046.
+Prerequisite(s): Cosmetology Laboratory I-COS 123 and into college level reading and writing using COMPASS/ASSET or ACT composite.

 COS 125 COSMETOLOGY LABORATORY III

 A complete review of Cosmetology Theory III-COS 122 and Cosmetology Laboratory I-COS 123 in preparation for the State Board Examination will be presented in this course.
 Also included will be demonstrations by instructors, public clinics conducted by students, and sanitation duties performed by students in accordance with the Department of Registration and Education, State of Illinois.